-Students must demonstrate competency in all mandatory procedures and eight elective procedures within Phase 3.
-At least one elective must be from the gastrointestinal procedures list and two electives must be a SPECT.
+Students must demonstrate competency in all mandatory procedures.
+Additionally, students must demonstrate competency in ten elective procedures by the end of Phase III.
+At least one elective must be from the gastrointestinal procedures list, and one elective must be a SPECT.